Tönnies Holding: Structure

 The company has around 19,640 employees (as of 2021) and an annual revenue of €6.065 billion (2021, compared to €7.5 billion in 2019).
 The export share is about 50 percent.

 Main owner and company's chairman is billionaire Clemens Tönnies with a share of 45% of the food industry giant.

 The company is divided in eight business segments: pork, sausages and beef, convenience, ingredients, logistics, as well as international and central services.

 In Rheda-Wiedenbrück, the company has its headquarters and operates Germanys largest pig slaughterhouse.

 Controversies

+Working conditions

 The International Union of Food, Agricultural, Hotel, Restaurant, Catering, Tobacco and Allied Workers' Associations (IUF) criticizes Tönnies for "miserable working conditions", with more than 70% of the employees at the main plant employed under temporary work contracts.

+Illegal disposal of slaughterhouse waste

+From 2017 to 2020, slaughterhouse waste was processed in a biogas plant in Paulushofen, although the plant did not have a permit for this.
+Much of the slaughterhouse waste came from a slaughterhouse in Weißenfels in Saxony-Anhalt, which belongs to the Tönnies meat group.
+More than 450 trips are said to have been made from there to Paulushofen.

+Racism accusations

 In 2019, Clemens Tönnies was temporarily suspended from his position as chairman of the supervisory board of the German soccer team FC Schalke 04 because of accusations of racist statements.
 On 30 June 2020, Clemens Tönnies decided to step down from his role as the chairman of Schalke's supervisory board after 19 years in service.

+Protests against the resumption of operations during the COVID-19 pandemic

+On July 4, 2020, the alliance Gemeinsam gegen die Tierindustrie held a rally on the factory premises to demand that the decommissioned slaughterhouse remain permanently closed.
+Earlier that night, activists had climbed onto the building and attached a banner with the words “Shut down animal industry”.

+On July 17, 2020, around 300 participants protested against the reopening at the plant site.
+This was opposed by 300 farmers who welcomed the reopening of the company.

 In March 2022, Tönnies was criticised for trying to recruit meat factory workers among Ukrainian refugees at the Polish-Ukrainian border.

+Protest in Rheda-Wiedenbrück

+On February 15, 2024, a peaceful action by the Gemeinsam gegen die Tierindustrie alliance took place on the grounds of the Tönnies headquarters in Rheda-Wiedenbrück.
+Activists unfurled banners with the inscriptions “Gemeinsam gegen Tönnies” (Together Against Tönnies), “Tönnies Vergesellschaften” (Socialize Tönnies) and “Neokolonialismus stoppen” (Stop Neocolonialism).
+The alliance announced further actions against the company.

+Protest in Crailsheim due to the takeover of Vion by Tönnies Holding

+In April 2025, protests took place in Crailsheim against the planned takeover of the Vion slaughterhouses by the Tönnies company.
+Around 80 activists from the alliance "Gemeinsam gegen die Tierindustrie" blocked the plant by gluing themselves to the site, setting themselves in concrete and even climbing onto roofs and lampposts.
+The police had to deploy special forces to remove the demonstrators.
+Operations at the slaughterhouse came to a temporary standstill.